Carlisle (MEX:CSL1) E10: MXN331.91 (As of Mar. 2026)

 Carlisle Business Description

-Carlisle Companies Inc is a holding company.
-The company manufactures and sells single-ply roofing products and warranted systems and accessories for the commercial building industry.
-The company is organized into two segments including Carlisle Construction Materials and Carlisle Weatherproofing Technologies.
-The company's product portfolio includes moisture protection products, protective roofing underlayments, integrated air and vapor barriers, spray polyurethane foam and coating systems, and others.
-The majority of the company's revenue comes from the Carlisle Construction Materials segment, and more than half of the total revenue is earned in the United States.
+Carlisle Companies Inc is a holding company that manufactures and sells single-ply roofing products and warranted systems and accessories for the commercial building industry.
+It operates through two segments: Carlisle Construction Materials and Carlisle Weatherproofing Technologies.
+The majority of revenue comes from Carlisle Construction Materials, and more than half of total revenue is earned in the United States.
+Carlisle Construction Materials produces premium single-ply roofing products and warranted roof systems, including EPDM, TPO, PVC membrane, and polyiso insulation.
+Carlisle Weatherproofing Technologies produces building envelope solutions, including waterproofing, moisture protection products, air/vapor barriers, and spray polyurethane foam systems.